Getting started with an Organization premium account

 Finally, add the current date to the file's name by using the Rename file(s) action from the File category:

 The resulting flow should look like this:

-Following this example, it is possible to imagine a wide range of scenarios where Power Automate Desktop can be used to automate tasks.
+Following this example, it is possible to imagine a wide range of scenarios where Power Automate can be used to automate tasks.
 The abundance of actions, combined with cloud management capabilities, affords endless possibilities to individual users and organizations.

 Begin your journey in Power Automate by creating a Power Automate desktop flow.